William Kentridge: Awards

-Kentridge's Five Themes exhibit was included in the 2009 Time 100, an annual list of the one hundred top people and events in the world.
+Kentridge's Five Themes exhibit was included in the 2009 Time 100, an annual list of the 100 top people and events in the world.
 That same year, the exhibition was awarded First Place in the 2009 AICA (International Association of Art Critics Awards) Best Monographic Museum Show Nationally category.

 In 2012, Kentridge was in residence at Harvard University invited to deliver the distinguished Charles Eliot Norton lectures in early 2012.

 That same year, he was elected to the American Philosophical Society.

+At the 2023 Laurence Olivier Awards, Kentridge won the Outstanding Achievement in Opera award, for his conception and direction of Sibyl at the Barbican Theatre.

+Johannesburg arts incubator

+In 2017, Kentridge founded a cross-disciplinary incubator called The Centre For The Less Good Idea along with Bronwyn Lace.
+The centre is located in Maboneng, Johannesburg alongside the artists studios and is currently led by Impresario, artist, musician Neo Muyanga.

 Art market

 Kentridge's artworks are among the most sought-after and expensive works in South Africa: "a major charcoal drawing by world-renowned South African artist William Kentridge could set you back some £250,000".
 Kentridge is represented by Goodman Gallery, Lia Rumma Gallery and Hauser & Wirth (since 2024).
 From 1999 to 2024, he worked with Marian Goodman Gallery.

 The South African record for Kentridge is R6.6 million ($320,000), set at Aspire Art Auctions in Johannesburg in 2018.
 One of his bronze pieces reached $1.5 million at Sotheby's New York in 2013.